Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Methodology

 where the LSTM loss function is the mean squared error (MSE) between the true value of the latent variable vector $\boldsymbol{y}_c(t_k)$ and the predicted one $\hat{\boldsymbol{y}}_c(t_k)$, as provided by Eqs.~(\ref{eq:LSTMgates}, \ref{eq:LSTMout}), that is:

-To solve the optimization problem in Eq.~\eqref{eq:lstm_loss}, one typically uses gradient-based methods; in particular, we employed the Adam optimizer \cite{kingma2015adam}, which is a stochastic variant of gradient descent, known for its adaptive learning-rate capabilities.
+To solve the optimization problem in Eq.~\eqref{eq:lstm_loss}, one typically uses gradient-based methods.
+Here, we employ the Adam optimizer \cite{kingma2015adam}, which is a stochastic variant of gradient descent, known for its adaptive learning-rate capabilities.

 We highlight that while MVAR models are theoretically simple and efficient, their strict reliance on stationary data poses a significant limitation, requiring explicit pre‑processing that may distort dynamics or lose information \cite{Brooks_2019}.
 In contrast, LSTMs as dynamical models can inherently handle non‑stationarity through their gated memory cells and adaptive hidden states.
 This allows LSTM to learn complex, long‑range temporal dependencies and nonlinear relationships directly from raw data.
 However, this flexibility comes at the cost of needing much larger datasets, greater computational resources, and often lacking interpretability compared to MVAR models.